RAN-GAO/Data_Analysis/README.md

-# Data Analysis with R
+# Data Analysis Projects with R
-Data analysis course projects covering data visualization, linear model regression, generalized linear regression, multinomial logit model, time series, clustering, and principal components analysis.